TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 Cookies &.
 Similar TechnologiesCookies

 Most Microsoft sites use "cookies," small text files that can be read by a web server in the domain that put the cookie on your hard drive.
-We may use cookies to store your preferences and settings. help with sign-in. provide targeted ads. and analyze site operations.
+We may use cookies to store your preferences and settings. help with sign-in. provide targeted ads. to combat fraud. and analyze site operations.

 We also use web beacons to help deliver cookies and compile analytics.
 These may include third-party web beacons, which are prohibited from collecting your personal information.